Tesla (TSLA) Suffers a Larger Drop Than the General Market: Key Insights

+Tesla (TSLA) ended the recent trading session at $419.25, demonstrating a -4.17% change from the preceding day's closing price.
+The stock fell short of the S&P 500, which registered a loss of 2.06% for the day.
+On the other hand, the Dow registered a loss of 1.76%, and the technology-centric Nasdaq decreased by 2.39%.

-Coming into today, shares of the electric car maker had lost 8.71% in the past month.
-In that same time, the Auto-Tires-Trucks sector gained 0.06%, while the S&P 500 gained 2.06%.
+Shares of the electric car maker have depreciated by 10.48% over the course of the past month, underperforming the Auto-Tires-Trucks sector's loss of 5.13%, and the S&P 500's gain of 1.63%.

-Market participants will be closely following the financial results of Tesla in its upcoming release.
-The company plans to announce its earnings on January 28, 2026.
-The company's upcoming EPS is projected at $0.44, signifying a 39.73% drop compared to the same quarter of the previous year.
-Alongside, our most recent consensus estimate is anticipating revenue of $25.02 billion, indicating a 2.66% downward movement from the same quarter last year.
+The investment community will be closely monitoring the performance of Tesla in its forthcoming earnings report.
+The company is scheduled to release its earnings on January 28, 2026.
+In that report, analysts expect Tesla to post earnings of $0.44 per share.
+This would mark a year-over-year decline of 39.73%.
+At the same time, our most recent consensus estimate is projecting a revenue of $25.02 billion, reflecting a 2.66% fall from the equivalent quarter last year.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $1.61 per share and revenue of $94.98 billion, indicating changes of -33.47% and 0%, respectively, compared to the previous year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $1.61 per share and a revenue of $94.98 billion, representing changes of -33.47% and 0%, respectively, from the prior year.

-Investors should also take note of any recent adjustments to analyst estimates for Tesla.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the business outlook.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Tesla.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-The Zacks Consensus EPS estimate has moved 5.28% lower within the past month.
-Right now, Tesla possesses a Zacks Rank of #4 (Sell).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 7.48% lower.
+Tesla is holding a Zacks Rank of #4 (Sell) right now.

-Looking at its valuation, Tesla is holding a Forward P/E ratio of 199.27.
-Its industry sports an average Forward P/E of 14.51, so one might conclude that Tesla is trading at a premium comparatively.
+Valuation is also important, so investors should note that Tesla has a Forward P/E ratio of 198.49 right now.
+For comparison, its industry has an average Forward P/E of 14.98, which means Tesla is trading at a premium to the group.

-It is also worth noting that TSLA currently has a PEG ratio of 5.69.
+We can additionally observe that TSLA currently boasts a PEG ratio of 5.67.
 Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-As the market closed yesterday, the Automotive - Domestic industry was having an average PEG ratio of 2.03.
+By the end of yesterday's trading, the Automotive - Domestic industry had an average PEG ratio of 2.16.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-Currently, this industry holds a Zacks Industry Rank of 102, positioning it in the top 42% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 49, finds itself in the top 20% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report